svenvc/mpdclient/README.md

 # MPDClient

-The MPDClient project offers a client side interface to the Linux Music Player Daemon at the protocol level (MPDClient) as well as a web app (MPDClientDelegate).
+The MPDClient project offers a client side interface to the Linux Music Player Daemon at the protocol level (MPDClient) as well as a web app (MPDClientDelegate) for Pharo.

 ````
 Metacello new